TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 Print Cite This!
 Close  Please copy/paste the following text to properly cite this HowStuffWorks article:

 "Privacy Policy"  01 April 2000.
 HowStuffWorks.com. <http://www.howstuffworks.com/privacy.htm>.
-28 April 2015.
+29 April 2015.
 Citation &.
 Date Feedback

 *   About Us
 *   Our Shows

+*   About Us
-*   *   About HowStuffWorks
+    *   About HowStuffWorks
     *   Awards
     *   Advertising
     *   Working for HowStuffWorks
     *   Freelance Writers: Apply to Write for HowStuffWorks
+*   Our Shows
-*   *   Stuff You Should Know
+    *   Stuff You Should Know
     *   Stuff You Missed in History Class
     *   BrainStuff
     *   Stuff to Blow Your Mind